Kabir314/GeoWizards/README.md

 STAT 596 Group Project

 ## Rules:
 1. Dont push Data files to this online reposiotry, try to keep it local.
+Only push code and metadata like Readme.
 2. Try commiting all your scratch code to the name_scripts folder and keep it up to date so you dont have to send screenshots in the discord